ttauveron/k8s-big-data-experiments/livy/README.md

 This package aims at using livy on top of spark 2.3 (using the kubernetes scheduler).

 The livy Dockerfile adds a spark-2.3.0-bin-custom-spark.tgz to the Docker container.
-I didn't include this file is the repo (200MB) but it is produced from the spark 2.3 build, so add it in the folder before running a docker build.
+I didn't include this file in the repo (200MB) but it is produced from the spark 2.3 build, so add it in the folder before running a docker build.

 (For how to build Spark 2.3, see https://github.com/ttauveron/spark_k8s#use-kubernetes-scheduler-with-sparks-kubernetes-capabilities)